Israel–Jordan relations

 Israel–Jordan relations are the diplomatic, economic and cultural relations between Israel and Jordan.
 The two countries share a land border, with three border crossings: Yitzhak Rabin/Wadi Araba Crossing, Jordan River Crossing and the Allenby/King Hussein Bridge Crossing, that connects the West Bank with Jordan.
-The relationship between the two countries is regulated by the Israel–Jordan peace treaty in 1994, which formally ended the state of war that had existed between the two countries since the establishment of the State of Israel in 1948, and also established diplomatic relations, besides other matters.
-Relations between the countries get strained from time to time, usually over tensions at the Al-Aqsa mosque.
-On 8 October 2020, Israel and Jordan reached an agreement to allow flights to cross over both countries’ airspace.
+The relationship between the two countries is regulated by the Israel–Jordan peace treaty in 1994, which formally ended the state of war between the two countries since the establishment of the State of Israel in 1948 and provided the platform for diplomatic and trade relations.
+On 8 October 2020, Israel and Jordan signed an agreement allowing flights to cross over each other's airspace.
+Jordan helped intercept Iranian drones during the strikes in Israel in April 2024.

 History

 1948–1994

-Between 1948 and 1994, Jordan consistently followed an anti-Zionist policy, but made decisions pragmatically.
-Several factors are cited for this relative pragmatism, among these being the two countries' geographic proximity, King Hussein's Western orientation, and Jordan's modest territorial aspirations.
+Between 1948 and 1994, Jordan adopted an anti-Zionist policy but made decisions pragmatically.
+Several factors are cited for this, among them geographic proximity, King Hussein's Western orientation, and Jordan's modest territorial aspirations.
 Nevertheless, a state of war existed between the two countries from 1948 until the treaty was signed.

-Memoirists and political analysts have identified a number of "back-channel" and at times clandestine communications between the two countries, often resulting in certain accommodations even during times of war.
+Memoirists and political analysts have identified a number of "back-channel" and clandestine communications between the two countries which led to cooperation even during times of war.

-Jordan was not a member of the United Nations when the vote on the United Nations Partition Plan for Palestine was taken in November 1947, but following the establishment of the state of Israel on 14 May 1948, Jordan, then known as Transjordan, was one of the Arab League countries that invaded the former Palestinian Mandate territory precipitating the 1948 Arab–Israeli War.
-By war’s end, Jordan was in control of the West Bank and East Jerusalem (including the Old City).
-It expelled its Jewish population, and formally annexed the territories in 1950.
-After the Fedayeen attacks from Jordan decreased after Israel's victory in the 1956 Suez War, the tense relations between Israel and Jordan following the 1948 war eased.
+Jordan (then Transjordan) was not a member of the United Nations when the vote on the United Nations Partition Plan for Palestine was held in November 1947, but following Israel's founding on 14 May 1948, it was one of the Arab League countries that invaded the country, gaining control of the West Bank and East Jerusalem (including the Old City).
+The Jewish population was expelled and Jordan annexed these territories.

 In the 1967 Six-Day War, Jordan aligned itself with Nasser's Egypt despite an Israeli warning, and lost control of the West Bank and East Jerusalem to Israel, but did not relinquish its claim to the territory until 1988.
 Jordan significantly reduced its military participation in the Yom Kippur War in 1973 against Israel.
 Jordan and Israel signed the Israel-Jordan Treaty of Peace in 1994, normalizing relations between the two countries.